History of the Israeli Air Force: Gaza-Israel conflict and parallel activities

 On September 6, 2007, the Israeli Air Force allegedly bombed a Syrian nuclear reactor in Operation Orchard.

 The Israel Air Force spearheaded Operation Cast Lead (2008–2009), carrying out more than 2,360 air strikes.
 It had a principal role in destroying Hamas targets, though civilian casualties and damage to civilian facilities and infrastructure in the Gaza Strip led human rights groups to accuse Israel of war crimes.
 Israel claimed that some locations were used to launch rockets at Israel.
 The IAF also killed several senior Hamas commanders including Said Seyam, Nizar Rayan, Tawfik Jaber, and Abu Zakaria al-Jamal.

 According to a CBS news report, in January 2009 Israeli planes struck a convoy of trucks in Sudan that was headed for Egypt and carrying weapons apparently meant for the Gaza Strip.
 17 trucks had been bombed and 39 smugglers had been killed in the strike.
 On April 5, 2011 a car driving from Port Sudan Airport to Port Sudan was destroyed by a missile.
 Both passengers, one of which may have been a senior Hamas military commander, were killed.
 The Sudanese Foreign Minister blamed the attack on Israel.
 Sudanese newspapers reported that Israeli aircraft attacked Gaza-bound arms convoys again in late 2011.
 On October 24, 2012, Sudan claimed that the previous day Israel had bombed a munitions factory south of Khartoum, which allegedly participated in arms-smuggling to Hamas.
 The Israeli government refused to either confirm or deny its involvement.

 In November 2012, the IAF participated in Operation Pillar of Defense, during which, according to the IDF Spokesperson, Israeli forces targeted more than 1,500 military sites in Gaza Strip, including rocket launching pads, smuggling tunnels, command centers, weapons manufacturing and storage buildings.
 Many of these attacks were carried out by the Air Force.

 Between July 8 and August 5, 2014, the IAF participated in Operation Protective Edge, during which, according to the IDF Spokesperson, Israeli forces targeted 4,762 terror sites across the Gaza Strip, including rocket launching facilities, command and control centers, military administration facilities, weapons storage and manufacturing facilities, and training and military compounds.
 During the operation, Israeli air defense forces downed two unmanned aerial vehicles launched from the Gaza Strip.

 In May 2021, Israeli air force and artillery carried out 1,500 strikes on Gaza during Operation Guardian of the Walls.

+The Israeli Air Force participated extensively in the Gaza war.